mongodb/mongo-swift-driver-performance/README.md

 # Driver performance tests for MongoSwift

 This is a Swift implementation of the MongoDB standard driver performance [benchmark suite](https://github.com/mongodb/specifications/blob/master/source/benchmarking/benchmarking.rst).
+The implementation works in Swift 4.0+.

 The benchmarks can be run from the command line or XCode.